 A rule of thumb is the more expensive the wine, the more aging potential it has.
 Wines with more tannin will benefit more from aging; those that are fruity with little tannin won't.

-Climate control is a critical aspect of any wine cellar.
+Climate control is a crucial aspect of any wine cellar.
 Maintaining the correct temperature in a cellar will preserve your investment, until it has reached its optimum age for consumption.
-If you do nothing else, invest in a quality climate control system for your custom wine room.
+If you do nothing else, invest in a quality climate control system for your custom wine cellar.